-The project has received mixed criticism from outside researchers, who maintain that while there is no harm in at least looking for such things in a rigorous manner, the possibility of finding anything seems slim.
+The project has received mixed criticism from outside researchers, who maintain that although there is no harm in at least looking for such things in a rigorous manner, the possibility of finding anything seems slim.

 Galileo is an outgrowth of Loeb’s particular passion—making the case that ‘Oumuamua, the first interstellar comet ever discovered, might actually be a probe from an intelligent species looking to learn about our solar system.
-For the past few years, he has been trumpeting the idea both in the scientific literature and in a nonfiction book, Extraterrestrial.
+For the past few years he has been trumpeting the idea both in the scientific literature and in a nonfiction book, Extraterrestrial.

 “I always emphasize the fact that it’s not a philosophical question whether an object is an artifact from a technological civilization,” Loeb says.
 “It’s very easy to answer by taking a high-resolution photograph.”

-That is what he and his research partners at Galileo hope to do, by building small arrays of instruments that would continuously scan the skies to capture data about anything out of the ordinary.
+That is what he and his research partners at Galileo hope to do by building small arrays of instruments that would continuously scan the skies to capture data about anything out of the ordinary.
 The project also intends to develop sensors to hunt for any unusual, artificial and potentially alien satellites orbiting Earth, as well as to look for other ‘Oumuamua-like interstellar objects to study in greater detail.

 “I’m glad to see Avi and others not being afraid of silly associations,” says Jason Wright, a Pennsylvania State University astrophysicist who works on the search for extraterrestrial intelligence (SETI).
 “So much of UFO stuff is far from the way we actually do science; it’s hard to associate yourself with it and still be taken seriously.
 I appreciate that Avi is going to do some systematic data collection and study it with a clean sheet.”

-“It’s really hard to see how you establish a search strategy that would have a chance of seeing one,” says Jonathan McDowell, an astrophysicist at the Harvard-Smithsonian Center for Astrophysics.
+“It’s really hard to see how you establish a search strategy that would have a chance of seeing one,” says Jonathan McDowell, an astrophysicist at the Center for Astrophysics | Harvard & Smithsonian.
 “I suspect there are more well-motivated SETI projects, or even UFO-search projects, that could be funded for less money.”

 How long such funders will stay with the project, and whether Loeb will convince others to donate additional capital, remains to be seen.
 Given that it will take time to develop and test software that can filter out the multitude of objects constantly whizzing overhead, it appears unlikely that Galileo will have much to show anytime soon, says Mick West, a skeptical investigator who produces explanatory films about UAP videos.

 Still, West welcomes more investigation.
-“Right now, we don’t have the evidence, and when we do have the evidence it’s quite contentious,” he says.
+“Right now we don’t have the evidence, and when we do have the evidence, it’s quite contentious,” he says.
 “I would prefer things to be less ambiguous.”

 As far as potential alien objects in low Earth orbit, there is already an enormous military and civilian array dedicated to monitoring the space around our planet, which is littered with more than 20,000 known satellites and other entities.
-Loeb “basically has to replicate the entire space surveillance network and look for the outliers,” McDowell says.
+Loeb “basically has to replicate the entire space-surveillance network and look for the outliers,” McDowell says.
 “It’s a very hard and expensive project to do right, and the chance of finding something seems remote.”

-Few academics, including those working with the project, think that they will discover aliens here on Earth.
-“If we were actually being visited by extraterrestrials, then I would expect we’d be seeing a lot of ‘museum artifacts,’” says Abel Méndez, an astrobiologist at the University of Puerto Rico, referring to the four billion years of prior history in which aliens could have landed something like a Mars rover, with its heat shield, casing and parachutes, on the Earth’s surface.
+Few academics, including those working with the project, think they will discover aliens here on Earth.
+“If we were actually being visited by extraterrestrials, then I would expect we’d be seeing a lot of ‘museum artifacts,’” says Abel Méndez, an astrobiologist at the University of Puerto Rico, referring to the four billion years of prior history in which aliens could have landed something like a Mars rover, with its heat shield, casing and parachutes, on Earth’s surface.

 Whether Galileo will ultimately yield anything of interest remains to be seen.
-Loeb has brought together a large group to help him in his quest, yet it is always possible that his own viewpoints blind him in certain ways.
+Loeb has brought together a large group to help him in his quest, yet it is always possible that his own viewpoints hinder him in certain ways.